How to Hire Remote Workers in a Crisis

 What about the candidates you were seriously considering for a position that is now on hold?
 Whether you’ve had phone or in-person interviews, we’ve found it’s worth the time and effort to stay in touch with these potential new team members by sending them periodic updates on hiring status.

-While none of us knows exactly how long the COVID situation and its economic impacts will last, you will eventually be able to hire again.
+No one knows how long a crisis lasts, but you will eventually be able to hire again.
 During this time, good communication with would-be hires can provide comfort and show that you value them.
 Wouldn’t it be great if you could quickly hire high-quality candidates you’ve already vetted (to various degrees) versus starting from scratch?

-Continuing to communicate with candidates also helps build rapport and trust with the candidate—which can help build the company’s reputation among other job seekers.
-This can ultimately make hiring easier overall when Covid-19 is inevitably behind us.
+Continuing to communicate with candidates also helps build rapport and trust with the candidate—which can help build the company’s reputation among other jobseekers.

 If You’re Still Able to Hire

-You had the approval to bring that much-needed employee on (either contract or direct hire), you’ve had several interviews and then BAM—everyone is on lockdown and working from home.
+You had the approval to bring that much-needed employee on (either contract or direct hire), you’ve had several interviews and then BAM—everyone is on lockdown and working from home, or some other culture shift.
 This is a real opportunity as you have less competition for candidates and could find a number of new top-quality employees.
 What should you do?
 Don’t wait!
 How can you push forward to hire remote employees?
 You can keep your hiring process rolling by moving it online.
 When faced with this shift, most hiring managers will have to readjust their hiring process:

 Once you have the technology up and running (and maybe even completed a little tutorial to help you get comfortable if you aren’t already), you can treat the video interview in the same way you would an in-person interview.
 We recommend that you try to find a secure, quiet space (not an easy feat given kids, pets and other interruptions).
 You may want to do a practice run to make sure you are 100% confident about your setup.